nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * `FindTaskCriteria`:
     * It encapsulates all the predicates which will be used to test for matching tasks
     * It implements the following operations:
-      * `FindTaskCriteria#addPredicate():` Adds a new predicate into the list of predicates to test for matching contacts
+      * `FindTaskCriteria#addPredicate()` to add a new predicate into the list of predicates to test for matching tasks
-      * `FindTaskCriteria#getFindTaskPredicate():` To compose all the predicates into a single predicate
+      * `FindTaskCriteria#getFindTaskPredicate()` to compose all the predicates into a single predicate

   * Predicate objects that can be stored in `FindTaskCriteria`:
     * `TaskNameContainsKeywordsPredicate`:
       * Tests if the name of a given task matches at least one of the name keywords provided (case-insensitive)
-    * `ContactContainsTagsPredicate`:
+    * `TaskContainsTagsPredicate`:
       * Tests if a given task contains at least one of the search tags provided (case-insensitive)
     * `TaskMatchesDatePredicate`:
       * Tests if the date of a given task matches the search date exactly.
     * `TaskMatchesPriorityPredicate`:
-      * Tests if the priority of a given task matches the search priority exactly.
+      * Tests if the priority of a given task matches the search priority exactly (case-insensitive)
     * `TaskMatchesStatusPredicate`:
-      * Tests if the status of a given task matches the search status exactly.
+      * Tests if the status of a given task matches the search status exactly (case-insensitive)

 Given below is the class diagram describing the `FindTaskCriteria` class:
 ![FindTaskCriteriaClassDiagram](images/FindTaskCriteriaClassDiagram.png)